mre/mre.github.io.v2/blog/2018-fastcat.md

 This program goes through each file and prints its contents line by line.
 Easy peasy!
 But wait, how fast is this tool?

-So I quickly created a random 2GB file for the benchmark.
+I quickly created a random 2GB file for the benchmark.

-I'll compare the speed of our naive implementation with the system one using the awesome [pv](http://www.ivarch.com/programs/pv.shtml) (Pipe Viewer) tool.
+Let's compare the speed of our naive implementation with the system one using the awesome [pv](http://www.ivarch.com/programs/pv.shtml) (Pipe Viewer) tool.
 All tests are averaged over five runs on a warm cache (file in memory).